brandur/sorg/content/fragments/idempotency-key-draft.md

 * WorldPay
 * Yandex

 Along with a few smaller ones.
-One quirk is that the draft seems to be authored by a PayPal employee, and although PayPal has an idempotency concept, it notably does _not_ use `Idempotency-Key` (preferring `PayPal-Request-Id` instead).
+One quirk is that the draft seems to be authored by a PayPal employee, and although PayPal has an idempotency concept, it notably does _not_ appear to use `Idempotency-Key` (preferring `PayPal-Request-Id` instead).

 The [HN discussion](https://news.ycombinator.com/item?id=27729610) goes a little off the rails -- mostly going to show that idempotency is a nuanced enough subject that even hacker types don't understand it very well ("just use PUT!", "well _I_ for one don't think a standard adds value ...", "it should be called `Request-Id`", etc.).
 A Google employee argues that that an idempotency key more appropriately belongs in a request's payload -- almost certainly a post-hoc rationalization of a design decision made because Google uses protobuf/GRPC everywhere, and those don't gel well with HTTP headers.